top of page

 Bed and storage locker space-you need a place to sleep

 Adding a modular removable bed allows you to sleep and not move you gear around.
 All of our beds are modular, they remove easily and are made of 3 panels so you can remove panels as needed.
-Our preferred bed is the MOAB Bed made by Adventure Wagon due to its adjustability in height and ease of removing panels.
+Our preferred bed is the MOAB Bed made by Adventure Wagon due to its adjustiblity in height and ease of removing panels.
 Its however expensive.
 If you don't need adjustability, we make fixed height beds for much less even ones with storage cubbies.
 We like to keep the full width of the van under the bed so you can still slide a 48" piece of ply and larger objects.
 You purchased a large van, lets make sure you can still use it as a van when needed.
 Also 3 panels allow you to remove one panel and get two rows of bench seats in the van and still have a bed behind those seats.
 Your gear can fit below or it provides another sleeping area.
+These beds range from $3-6k installed.

 MOAB Bed with V1 Wall kit allowing height to be adjusted up to top of head liner